Effy7117/Analytics-Infrastructure-and-Data-Engineering-Platform/README.md

-# ETL Project with Data Fusion, Airflow, and BigQuery
+# ETL Data Pipeline using Cloud Data Fusion, Airflow, and BigQuery

 1. **Data Extraction**: Extract data using python.
 2. **Data Masking**: Apply data masking & encoding techniques to sensitive information in Cloud Data Fusion before loading it into BigQuery.